Your local Stanley Centre or Stanley stockist will be pleased to assist and to provide any other information your require.

 - Stanley External Units WSL HP7 & WSL HP12 - Technical Datasheet

-- Check out our Heat Pump Brochure - Stanley Air to Water Heat Pump Brochure
+- To find out more on our Heat Pumps, check out our consumer heat pump brochure - Stanley Air to Water Heat Pump Brochure

 At Waterford Stanley we stock spare parts on products we sell today and hold spares parts discontinued up to 10 years.

 Involved in Building or renovating a home?
 Send us in your house plans and we will revert back with product specification that you need.
 If you chose to go ahead with a Stanley Air to Heat Pumps, we can provide heat loss calculations and details on underfloor heating and radiators.

 Send your plans to the following based on geographic region in Ireland.